enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/programs-and-data.md

 ## Footnotes

 [1: What language is this?]
 Every language has its own slightly different way of creating variables.
-The examples in this insight are all in python
+The examples in this insight are all in python.

 ---